Viacheslav Fetisov: NHL career (1989–98)

 Fetisov soon expressed a desire to play in the NHL and submitted a request to Soviet officials.
 However, Soviet players defecting to North America was strictly discouraged at the time and his request was met with great resistance.
 Fetisov has recalled the Soviet Minister of Defence, Marshal Dmitry Yazov, giving him an ultimatum at the time to either apologize or be sent to Siberia.
 Nevertheless, at the age of 31, helped by the Soviets' newfound glasnost policy, Fetisov led a group of eight Soviet players, including Helmut Balderis, Vladimir Krutov, Igor Larionov, Sergei Makarov, Sergei Mylnikov, Sergei Priakin and Sergei Starikov, into the NHL.
 Soviet hockey officials agreed to allow Soviet players to play in the NHL as long as they continued to compete internationally for the Soviet Union.
 Still, 99% of their NHL salaries would go to the Soviet government, something Fetisov later lambasted akin to using players as slaves for profit.

-Fetisov had been drafted by the Montreal Canadiens in the 1978 NHL Entry Draft eleven years prior.
-However, unable to play in North America at the time, he was re-entered into the 1983 NHL Entry Draft, where he was selected by the New Jersey Devils.
+Fetisov had been drafted by the Montreal Canadiens in the 1978 NHL entry draft eleven years prior.
+However, unable to play in North America at the time, he was re-entered into the 1983 NHL entry draft, where he was selected by the New Jersey Devils.
 Fetisov debuted with the Devils in 1989–90 and recorded eight goals and 42 points, both NHL career-highs for Fetisov.

 He played in New Jersey until 1994–95, when he was traded to the Detroit Red Wings in April 1995.
 Fetisov began producing immediately with the Red Wings, scoring 14 points in 14 games to finish the season after the trade.
-He helped the Red Wings to the 1995 Stanley Cup Finals, where they were defeated by his former team, the Devils.
+He helped the Red Wings to the 1995 Stanley Cup Final, where they were defeated by his former team, the Devils.
 The following season, Fetisov matched his career high in points with 42-points in 1995–96.
 He was named to his first NHL All-Star Game in 1997, then won back-to-back Stanley Cups with Detroit in 1997 and 1998, before announcing his retirement.
 He took the Stanley Cup to Moscow after the 1997 championship, where the trophy appeared for the first time in Russia.